pingcap/docs/tiup/tiup-component-cluster-check.md

 ### CPU core number

 Check the CPU information of the target machine.
-For the production cluster, it is recommended that CPU logical core number >= 16.
+For a production cluster, it is recommended that the number of the CPU logical core is greater than or equal to 16.

 > **Note:**
 >
 > CPU core number is not checked by default.
-To enable the check, you need to add the `-enable-cpu` option.
+To enable the check, you need to add the `-enable-cpu` option to the command.

 ### Memory size

 Check the memory size of the target machine.
-For the production cluster, it is recommended that the total memory capacity >= 32GB.
+For a production cluster, it is recommended that the total memory capacity is greater than or equal to 32GB.

 > **Note:**
 >
 > Memory size is not checked by default.
-To enable the check, you need to add the `-enable-mem` option.
+To enable the check, you need to add the `-enable-mem` option to the command.

 ### Fio disk performance test